MrHmm500/casus-ghost-legs/README.md

 In the example diagram, when you start from A, you will end up in 2.
 Starting from B will end up in 1.
 Starting from C will end up in 3.
 It is guaranteed that every top label will map to a unique bottom label.

 Given a Ghost Legs diagram, find out which top label is connected to which bottom label.
 List all connected pairs.

+To run this: php -S localhost:8080 -t [folder name]